jieluyan/Multi-Branch-CNN/README.md

 # Ion-Prarllel-CNN

 1. download the package

-2. unzip the ifeature.zip to its current folder
-3. create a new conda environment and install the requirement packages follow:
+2. create a new conda environment and install the requirement packages follow:

         requirements.txt
 3. activate the conda environment